nikoelt/WhisperAttack/README.md

-# OpenAI Whisper Server for VoiceAttack - WhisperAttack
+# WhisperAttack - OpenAI Whisper for VoiceAttack -

 This repository provides a single-server approach for using OpenAI Whisper locally with VoiceAttack, replacing Windows Speech Recognition with a fully offline, GPU-accelerated blazing fast and accurate AI speech recognition engine